The University of Oxford is committed to supporting its Medical Students throughout their training.

 Assessing medical fitness for study

-All medical students are required to complete a confidential Health Assessment Questionnaire.
-This will be sent to you from the Faculty of Medicine within your offer pack.
+All medical students are required to complete a confidential Pre-Acceptance Medical Student Screening Questionnaire.
+The Medical School will send you a link on how to access this online questionnaire.
 The questionnaire is designed to obtain an over view of your current health status and assess this against the current ‘Higher Education medical standards for medical students’ guidance.

 For further information about current medical standards please see Medical students standards of medical fitness to train.